adityawarrier/react-webpack-bootstrap/README.md

 - Webpack, babel to bootstrap a react app
 - Consists of 2 webpack config files for prod and dev each
 - CSS & SCSS modules enabled by default
+- Webpack resolution aliases have been setup for using absolute imports